-Who has the keys of your home?
-You and the members of your family, of course, but also your friends, and possibly your neighbor so they can stop by in case of emergency.
+Who has the keys to your home?
+You and the members of your family, of course, but also your friends and possibly your neighbor so they can stop by in case of emergency.

 The same probably goes for the previous tenants of your new home – there will be people who have keys to the locks of your house.

-If possible, install alarm system straightaway – you don’t actually know the neighborhood that well, and it’s better to be safe than sorry.
+If possible, install an alarm system straight away – you don’t actually know the neighborhood that well, and it’s better to be safe than sorry.

 Not many people bother with cleaning when they’re moving away, and you never know in what condition your new house will be.

-Even if it looks spotless, it doesn’t mean that it’s really clear.
-You don’t have to call professional to clear every corner of your home, you can do it yourself with an all-purpose cleaner and a pair of rubber gloves.
+Even if it looks spotless, it doesn’t mean that it’s apparent.
+You don’t have to call a professional to clean every corner of your home.
+You can do it yourself with an all-purpose cleaner and a pair of rubber gloves.

 Still, you should take the carpets out to be steam cleaned, or borrow a steam cleaner and do it yourself.
 Couches and armchairs can also gather a lot of dust and dirt, so it’s best to have them disinfected too.

-You should change your address as early as possible to avoid new tenants of your old house having to forward you mail, and bills piling up.
+You should change your address as early as possible to avoid new tenants of your old house having to forward your mail and bills piling up.